pcfmello/contact-list-backend-react/README.md

 # CONTACT LIST BACKEND
-It's the backend application provides REST API using JWT Token to can use the CONTACT LIST FRONTEND application.
+It's the backend application provides REST API using JWT Token to use the CONTACT LIST FRONTEND application.

 It has been developed usinig:
 * NodeJS v10.15.3